 The Shoreline Community categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure fair value of the assets.
 Level 1 inputs are quoted prices in an active market for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.
-The Shoreline Community's investment in the Federal Home Loan Banks is measured using level 2 inputs, while investment in the City's cash and investments pool is not subject to fair value hierarchy.
+The Shoreline Community's investment in the U.S. Treasury Obligations is measured using level 2 inputs, while investment in the City's cash and investments pool and Money Market Mutual Funds are not subject to fair value hierarchy.